GreanBeetle/john-rykken/README.md

 ## Specs as of April 27, 2018

 * Build landing page with navbar
-* In navbar, include links to HOME, ABOUT, CODE, WRITING, and PLAIN ENGLISH
+* In navbar, include links to HOME, ABOUT, CODE, WRITING, and Crux
-* Build basic PLAIN ENGLISH page
+* Build basic CRUX page
-* If users are on the PLAIN ENGLISH page, display sidebar with with SIGN UP, SIGN IN, and SIGN OUT options
+* If users are on the CRUX page, display sidebar with with SIGN UP, SIGN IN, and SIGN OUT options
-* Utilize Devise to implement PLAIN ENGLISH authentication
+* Utilize Devise to implement CRUX authentication

 ## Notes
 * Parallax scrolling to be implemented throughout site